Dynaplug Racer Pro Review – Fast, Lightweight Tubeless Tire Plug Kit

 Why I Like It

-I switched to the Dynaplug Racer Pro after getting tired of fumbling with sticky bacon strips and plug tools that never worked when I needed them to.
+I switched to the Dynaplug Racer Pro after getting tired of fumbling with sticky bacon strips and plug tools that never worked as quickly as I wanted them to.
 This thing is simple, fast, and works really well.
 I’ve plugged some big holes mid-ride with it.
 Most other plugs you have to reload if the first one doesn’t get the job done.
 Because this one has 4 loaded tips built-in, you can basically just rapid fire up to 4 plugs until the job is done.

 The metal-tipped plugs shove in easily, and the fat plug style seals surprisingly large cuts.
 It’s also tiny and lightweight — I stash it in my bib cargo pocket next to a CO2 for instant access during a race.